-Step Description 14.
-End Point Policy Groups An end point policy group defines a set of rules that may be applied to different aspects of the data traffic.
+15. | End Point Policy Groups

+An end point policy group defines a set of rules that may be applied to different aspects of the data traffic.
 For the compliance test, the end point policy group was used to specify if (and how) the media stream should be encrypted.

-To define a new policy group, navigate to IPCS Control Center→Domain Policies→End Point Policy Groups.
+To define a new policy group, navigate to IPCS Control Center Domain

+Policies End Point Policy Groups.
 Select the Add Group button in the middle pane to enter and submit the information.

 For the compliance test, two policy groups were used.
-Policy group default-low

-For the compliance test, two policy groups were used.
 Policy group default-low defines the use of unencrypted media (RTP).
-Policy group 96xx defines the use of encrypted media (SRTP).
-These policy groups will be used in the server and subscriber flows defined in the following steps.
+Policy group 96xxx defines the use of encrypted media (SRTP).
+The details on the media can be obtained by clicking the Media link in the Policy Group displays shown below.
+These policy groups will be used in the server and subscriber flows defined in the following steps (Steps 17-18).

-15. Server Flow
+17. Server Flow